lasso-js/lasso/README.md

 }
 ```

-The [optimizer-require](https://github.com/raptorjs/optimizer-require) plugin will automatically scan the source to find all `require(path)` calls to determine which additional modules need to be included in the output bundles (done recursively).
+The [lasso-require](https://github.com/raptorjs/lasso-require) plugin will automatically scan the source to find all `require(path)` calls to determine which additional modules need to be included in the output bundles (done recursively).
 For a `require` to automatically be detected it must be in the form `require("<module-name>")` or `require.resolve("<module-name>")`.

-The [optimizer-require](https://github.com/raptorjs/optimizer-require) plugin will automatically wrap all Node.js modules so that the psuedo globals (i.e. `require`, `module`, `exports`, `__filename` and `__dirname`) are made available to the module source code.
+The [lasso-require](https://github.com/raptorjs/lasso-require) plugin will automatically wrap all Node.js modules so that the psuedo globals (i.e. `require`, `module`, `exports`, `__filename` and `__dirname`) are made available to the module source code.

-The `optimizer-require` plugin also supports [browserify shims](https://github.com/substack/node-browserify#compatibility) and [browserify transforms](https://github.com/substack/node-browserify/wiki/list-of-transforms).
+The `lasso-require` plugin also supports [browserify shims](https://github.com/substack/node-browserify#compatibility) and [browserify transforms](https://github.com/substack/node-browserify/wiki/list-of-transforms).

-For more details on how the Node.js modules are supported on the browser, please see the documentation for the [raptor-samples/optimizer-require](https://github.com/raptorjs/optimizer-require) plugin.
+For more details on how the Node.js modules are supported on the browser, please see the documentation for the [raptor-samples/lasso-require](https://github.com/raptorjs/lasso-require) plugin.

 # Available Plugins